wxkdesky/AutomaticalMovieReviewRanking/README.md

 Yes, it needs to load well trained models.

 ## VisualizeResult
-It aims to visualize prediction results using Precise/Recall/F1-Score
+It aims to visualize prediction results using Precise/Recall/F1-Score and Fusion Matrix

 Files below are requested in the dir `./Data`